 -The Thames Path London-

-There’s no path like the Thames Path and there’s no walk like the Thames Path London walk.
+There’s no path like the Thames Path and no walk like the Thames Path London walk.
 Don’t quote us on this, and please correct us if we’re wrong, but the Thames Path National Trail between the Thames Barrier and Putney Bridge must have the most visitor attractions, things to see and do, points of interest and iconic locations and landmarks of any stretch of river or walking trail in the world.
 This alone makes this one of the best walks in London, if not the best!
 And yes, we’ve listed all of the points of interest!
 Scroll down to read said list, Bumper Crew fans!